actionframework/actionframework/README.md

 [![Code Climate](https://codeclimate.com/github/actionframework/actionframework.png)](https://codeclimate.com/github/actionframework/actionframework)

 <b> Warning: This framework is developping fast, so a new minor release can include breaking changes with your existing code.
-Checkout the [changelog](https://github.com/actionframework/actionframework/blob/master/CHANGELOG.md) to see what has changed between versions.</b>
+Checkout the release page to see what has changed between versions</b>

 Ready for action?
 Ready, set, go!